bryan-m-hughes/ini-builder/README.md

   </tr>
 </table>

 _Returns_: The entry if one was found, otherwise undefined.
+If more than one entry matches the given path, only the last entry is returned.

 ### findAll(data, path)